raspberrypilearning/flip-treat-webcards/en/step_5.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Web designers**</span> need to consider how a website looks and how it reflects the brand of the company, product, or person that they design the website for.
 Standard web safe fonts are recommended for the majority of text on a webpage.
 When a designer wants to create an impact, a more unique font can be used.
-Designers can import <span style="color: #0faeb0">**web fonts**</span> from an online font library to make their websites attract the viewer's attention.</p>
+Designers can import <span style="color: #0faeb0">**web fonts**</span> from an online font library to make their website attract people's attention.</p>

 [[[web-fonts]]]